ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 This document defines a base YANG data model for reporting network inventory that is application- and technology-agnostic.
 The base data model can be augmented to describe application- and technology-specific information.
-Please note that the usage of term "network inventory", in the context of this I-D, is to indicate that it is describing "network-wide" scope inventory information.
+Please note that the usage of term "network inventory", in the context of this document, is to indicate that it is describing "network-wide" scope inventory information.

 Network Inventory is a collection of data for network devices and their components managed by a specific management system.

-Network inventory is a fundamental functional block in the overall network management which was specified many years ago.
-Network inventory management is a critical part for ensuring that the network remains healthy (e.g., auditing to identify faulty elements), well-planned (e.g., identify assets to upgrade or to decommission), and maintained appropriately to meet the performance objectives.
+Network inventory management is a fundamental functional block in the overall network management which was specified many years ago.
+Network inventory management is a critical component of network management for ensuring that the network is well-planned (e.g., identify assets to upgrade or to decommission), remains healthy (e.g., auditing to identify faulty elements), and is maintained appropriately to meet the performance objectives.
 Also, network inventory management allows operators to keep track of which devices are deployed in their networks, including relevant embedded software and hardware versions.

 Exposing standard interfaces to retrieve network elements capabilities as maintained in an inventory are key enablers for many applications.
 For example, {{?I-D.ietf-teas-actn-poi-applicability}} identifies a gap about the lack of YANG data models that could be used at Abstraction and Control of TE Networks (ACTN) Multi-Domain Service Coordinator-Provisioning Network Controller Interface (MPI) level to report whole or partial network hardware inventory information available at domain controller level towards upper layer systems (e.g., Multi-Domain Service Coordinator (MDSC) or Operations Support Systems (OSS) layers).

-It is key for operators to coordinate with the industry towards the use of a standard YANG data model for Network Inventory data instead of using vendors proprietary APIs.
+It is key for operators to coordinate with the industry towards the use of a standard YANG data model for Network Inventory data instead of using vendors' proprietary APIs.

 {{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller towards the network elements rather than at the northbound interface of a network controller (e.g., toward an application or another hierarchical network controller).
 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model presented in this document.

-Per the definition of {{?RFC8969}}, the YANG data model defined in {{!RFC8348}} is a device model while the YANG data model defined in this document is a network model.
+Per the definition of {{?RFC8309}} and {{?RFC8969}}, the YANG data model defined in {{!RFC8348}} is a device model while the YANG data model defined in this document is a network model.

 This document defines one YANG module "ietf-network-inventory" in {{ni-yang}}.